IgorProcopio12/IgorProcopio12/README.md

 ### Hi, I'm Igor!

-- 🔭 I’m currently working at @Nvoip as developer.
+- 🔭 I’m currently working at as a FullStack .NET | React Developer.
 - 🌱 I’m currently learning react and javascript.
 - 📫 How to reach me: Instagram: @Only_Survive12; Linkedin: Igor Procópio.